Jean-Johnson/NN_0_to_Hero/neuralnet_backprop/Notes.md

   - Left to right ordering of a DAG
   - in order to apply backward all the computations need to be executed
   - ie: all the nodes before the end nodes should be computed

+- 1:55:54 doubt

+- learning rate decay: reduces learning rate after each epochs
+- Always do zero grad before back prop or you will end up adding the previous gradient values